lavin-01/lavin-01.github.io/_tabs/about.md

 ---

-### 📂 Portfolio Contents
-- **Write-ups** – Capture The Flag (CTF) challenges and labs.
-- **Scripts & Tools** – custom security scripts for automation and testing.
-- **Case Studies** – real-world styled penetration testing reports and methodologies.
-- **Research** – documentation of security concepts, exploits, and mitigations.

----

 ### 🎯 Purpose
 This portfolio demonstrates my **practical cybersecurity expertise** and commitment to continuous learning in offensive and defensive security.
 It’s meant to showcase my work to potential employers, collaborators, and the InfoSec community.

-### 👨‍💻 About Me

-I am a **Cybersecurity Analyst & Penetration Tester** with a passion for securing digital environments and uncovering vulnerabilities before attackers do.
-My journey in cybersecurity is fueled by curiosity, continuous learning, and hands-on problem solving.

-I specialize in:
-- Conducting **penetration tests** on web, network, and mobile applications.
-- Performing **vulnerability assessments** and developing mitigation strategies.
-- Simulating adversarial behavior through **red teaming**.
-- Leveraging **threat analysis and incident response** skills to detect, analyze, and respond to security incidents.
-- Building and automating **security tools** using Python, Bash, and PowerShell.

-Outside of technical work, I enjoy solving **Capture The Flag (CTF) challenges**, exploring **exploit development**, and sharing knowledge with the InfoSec community.

-My ultimate goal is to contribute to a **safer cyberspace** by applying offensive security techniques to strengthen defenses.

----

 ### ✅ Conclusion